 Welfare Policy Statement

 Daventry Dolphins Swimming Club has a dedicated Welfare Officer to oversee all aspects of Child Protection and Welfare within the club and fully endorses the ASA commitment to Child Welfare.
-Any concerns or questions regarding Child Protection and Welfare should be taken up with the Welfare Officer in the first instance at [email protected] Alternatively you can contact other member of the Committee or coaching team who will redirect you to the relevant person.
+Any concerns or questions regarding Child Protection and Welfare should be taken up with the Welfare Officer in the first instance at [email protected] Alternatively you can contact other members of the Committee or coaching team who will redirect you to the relevant person.

 Welfare is not simply about child protection.
 It also covers all areas of discrimination, bullying, disability, illness, ethical behaviour, drugs and alcohol, and economic hardship.
 The Club’s Welfare Officer is available to answer any questions that you may have on these subjects.
 Alternatively the Welfare Officer may decide to consult the appropriate agency or ASA department if an answer is not readily available.

 All members and personnel are bound by the rules in the Club Constitution, and the Club’s Code of Conduct.
 The club has also adopted the Swim England guidelines on Equal Opportunities and Equity in sport.

 Swim England is committed to promoting the welfare of children in our sport.
 That is why they have joined with the National Society for the Prevention of Cruelty to Children in creating SwimLine.
 The service is provided for anyone involved in swimming, including children and young people who believe that the welfare of a young child is at risk.
 This could be neglect or abuse, bullying or fear of someone, or anything that is worrying you and you don’t know who to discuss it with.